 Options instead of a prenup

 If you're asking, "Should I get a prenup?" the answer will depend on your desired level of comfort in protecting your assets.
 If you don't feel you need a prenup, there are other ways to protect your property and assets.
-You can speak with a financial advisor or attorney about the best methods for you.
+You can speak with a financial professional or attorney about the best methods for you.
 Some people keep all or a portion of their premarital assets as sole and separate property, not mingling them with the couple’s community property.

 A person can create a trust, open investment accounts or purchase life insurance to ensure their children or other beneficiaries receive monetary assets in case of divorce or loss of life.
 Speak with an advisor before you get married for more advice about your situation.